-Do not turn on the drum park switch while raising or lowering the boom.
-The brake will bring the boom to an abrupt stop.
-This action could cause shock load damage to the boom and jib.
-Bring the boom to a smooth stop with the control handle and then turn on the drum park switch.
+Do not turn on drum park switch while raising or lowering boom; brake will bring boom to an abrupt stop.
+This action could cause shock load damage to boom and jib.
+Bring boom to a smooth stop with handle and then turn on drum park switch.

-- Increase engine speed to the desired rpm with the hand throttle.
-Depress the foot throttle to momentarily increase engine speed when more power is required. - 4.
-Push the boom hoist control handle forward from off to lower the boom or pull the control handle back from off to raise the boom.
+- 3. Increase engine speed to desired rpm with hand throttle.
+Depress foot throttle to momentarily increase engine speed when more power is required. - 4.
+See Figure 3-19.
+Push boom hoist handle forward from off to lower boom or pull handle back from off to raise boom.